JackDca/Mailpilewiki/Tags.md

 | flag_editable | true, false      | false   | Mark tagged messages as editable?                         |
 | template      | _string_         | "index" | Default tag display template                              |

+### type
+**Valid values**: tag, folder, group, attribute, unread, drafts, trash, spam, ham

+The type field explains the role of the tag.
+The most basic and default type is 'tag', with other types having other roles.

+* tag: Non-exclusive identifier.
+A message can have multiple 'tag'-type tags simultaneously.
+* folder: Exclusive identifier.
+A message can not exist in two 'folder'-type tags simultaneously.
+* group: Used to delineate a social group, based on senders and recipients.
+* attribute: An internally meaningful behavioral characteristic that applies to the messages.
+* unread: An attribute suggesting that a message is unread.
+* drafts: An attribute suggesting that a message is a draft.
+* trash: A non-exclusive identifier of messages to be discarded.
+* spam: Junk messages.
+* ham: Explicitly non-junk messages.

 ### display
+** Valid values**: priority, tag, subtag, archive, invisible

+* priority: Of high relevance to the user
+* tag: A normal tag (default)
+* subtag: A tag with a parent, for treelike displays.
+* archive: An archive, used to store older messages but not intended to display generally.
+* invisible: A tag that never displays.

 ### display_order
 ### icon